manasseh-zw/apollo/README.md

 now facing issues with kernel memory the webscarper interface does not allow batch processing..., might have to go with import documents where i have eahc url content as a page...

-implemented ingest processor to which handles batch processing of all saerch reseults for a research query.
+implemented ingest processor to which handles batch processing of all search reseults for a research query.

+AllowMixingVolatileAndPersistentData = true //i set this to true since i am not dealing with documents at the moment;

+realized i was not adversiting the method that sets the next active question so the agent was looking ofr pending question when they were never set!